staines/modern-forms-for-hubitat-and-homekit/README.md

 # Modern Forms Fan and Light Driver for HomeKit

 A Hubitat driver for Modern Forms fans that works with HomeKit Integration by utilizing child devices.
+Based on code from Robert Morris, Ben Hamilton, 1info, and Hubitat.

 ## How-To